 It is also a good selection for plant groupings with cactus or when you want to achieve a Southwestern look.

-The spineless yucca probably finds more use when designing around a desert-type theme or southwest style outdoors to carry the look and feel inside.
+The spineless yucca plant probably finds more use when designing around a desert-type theme or southwest style outdoors to carry the look and feel inside.

 Due to its versatility, reliability, and sturdiness, it does find its way into other indoor plant designs.

-Yucca Care Tips As A Houseplant
+Yucca Elephantipes Care Tips As A Houseplant

-I’ve read where it is recommended with Yucca indoors to “water lightly by sprinkling the surface of the soil with water occasionally.”
+I’ve read that it is recommended with Yucca indoors to “water lightly by sprinkling the surface of the soil with water occasionally.”
 Provide a top dressing of pebbles to prevent losing this moisture into the air.

 This will help your plant make the best use of its small rations of water.
-However, I prefer a more thorough watering or where possible, use sub-irrigation planters.
+However, I prefer a more thorough watering or, where possible, use sub-irrigation planters.
 More below.

 Dust the leaves from time to time by wiping the leaves clean gently with a damp cloth.
 Remember to wear gloves!